ldeluigi/avalon/README.md

 - The Assassin - If Good wins, if the Assassin is able to correctly identify Merlin- Evil will win instead.
 - Morgana - Appears to Percival as Merlin.
 Must attempt to turn Percival against the true Merlin.
 - Mordred - The Big Bad.
 Fully hidden.
 Merlin does not know who the Mordred player is.
+- Oberon - The Blind Bad.
+Other evil characters don't know who he is, neither he knows who the other bads are.

 # Commands
 - `!avalon` - Starts the game.